 A good customer support team will win the trust of your established customer base.
 It will also help you gain new customers through positive reviews and referrals.

-The deciding factors of small business growth are its customers and their buying journey.
-That said, a small business owner, who is seeking growth in today’s times, must understand the significance of digital presence.
+The deciding factors of growing business growth are its customers and their buying journey.
+That said, a growing business owner, who is seeking growth in today’s times, must understand the significance of digital presence.
 A study shows that after reading recommendations, 61% of online consumers in the U.S. decided to make a purchase.
 This shows how the purchasing behavior of a customer is transforming.